TommyTran732/Windows-Setup/Group Policies/Computer Configuration/Control Panel/Personalization.md

 # Personalization

-`Control Panel\Regional and Language Options`
+`Computer Configuration\Administrative Templates\Control Panel\Regional and Language Options`

-Prevent enabling lock screen camera -> Enabled (Probably not invasive, though I don't see a reason for it to be on)
+- Prevent enabling lock screen camera -> Enabled (Probably not invasive, though I don't see a reason for it to be on)